Merkel to take control from German states in pandemic battle

 “Every day in which we don’t act, we lose lives,” Lothar Wieler, president of the RKI, said.

-Reporting by Andreas Rinke and Caroline Copley; Writing by Maria Sheahan; Editing by Kirsti Knolle and Mark Heinrich
+Reporting by Andreas Rinke and Caroline Copley; Additional reporting by Tilman Blasshofer; Writing by Maria Sheahan; Editing by Kirsti Knolle, Mark Heinrich and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.